TAMU-CSCE435-Pearce/Project/Report.md

 Sorting

 ## 2c.
 Brief project description (what algorithms will you be comparing and on what architectures)
+Each of the following three algorithms will be run sequentially and in parallel using MPI.

 ### Algorithm 1: Bubble Sort